Engineering students’ thoughts on teamwork and approaches to solving a problem with an underperforming member

 [11] Samad AA, Rashid, Juridah M, et al. Investigating the implementation of team-based learning in a university level teacher education course.
 International Journal of Asian Social Science.
 2014; 4(2): 249-257.

-Avery CM, Walker MA, Murphy EO.
-Teamwork is an individual skills: Getting your work done when sharing responsibility.
-BK.
-2001.
+[12] Avery CM, Walker MA, Murphy EO.
+Teamwork is an Individual Skills: Getting Your Work Done When Sharing Responsibility.
+Berrett-Koehler Publishers; 2001.

 [13] Payne BK, Monk-Turner E. Students’ perceptions of group projects: the role of race, age, and slacking.
 College Student Journal.
 2006; 40(1): 132-139.

-Dawes L, Senadji B. Strategies to engage engineering students in group project work.
-International Conference on Engineering Education, Gliwice, Poland.
-2010.
+[14] Dawes L, Senadji B. Strategies to engage engineering students in group project work.
+In: Proceedings of the International Conference on Engineering Education (ICEE-2010); 18-22 July 2010; Gliwice, Poland.

 [15] Deveci T, Ayish N. Personal responsibility and interpersonal communication in a project-based learning environment.
 International Journal of Social Sciences and Education Research.
 2018; 4(1): 1-17. doi: 10.24289/ijsser.331780